 If you have a lot of property or assets and may want to set up trusts for your heirs, it can be wise to hire an experienced estate attorney to help you write a will, as well as any other estate planning documents.

 For many people, however, online templates can be sufficient and, provided the documents are signed appropriately, will be legally binding.

-Going the online route can be significantly less expensive than working one-on-one with an attorney.
-Some online options are even free.
-Members of SoFi, for example, can draft a will for free using SoFi’s estate planning services offered through Ladder.
+Going the online route can be less expensive than working one-on-one with an attorney.
+Members of SoFi, for example, can take advantage of a 10% discount for using SoFi’s estate planning services offered through Trust & Will.